ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_Overview.md

 [ff15FB](https://pubs.acs.org/doi/10.1021/acs.jpcb.7b02320) 2017 The goal was to reoptimize intramolecular bond, angle, and dihedral parameters to fit MP2 level QM data without modifying the nonbonded parameters.
 The parameter optimization was done using [ForceBalance](https://pubs.acs.org/doi/10.1021/jz500737m) package.
 Same peformance as the earlier versions for equilibrium properties,  improved performance for temperature dependence.
 For best agreement with experiment recommended to use with the TIP3P-FB water.
 The TIP3P-FB model was parametrized to reproduce the temperature and pressure dependence of a wide range of thermodynamic properties.

+[ff19SB]https://pubs.acs.org/doi/10.1021/acs.jctc.9b00591.
+2020 Backbone dihedral parameters optimized using as reference data the entire 2D quantum mechanics (QM) energy surface.
+Both QM and MM calculations were done in aqueous solution.
+The authors concluded that "ff19SB, when combined with a more accurate water model such as OPC, should have better predictive power for modeling sequence-specific behavior, protein mutations, and also rational protein design".

 ### CHARMM